Hurt in a Car? Call HHR!

 How Much Does a Car Accident Lawyer Cost?

-At Handler, Henning & Rosenberg LLC we offer contingency fees on all our car accident cases.
-A contingency fee means that our clients pay nothing upfront unless we recover money for them.
+At HHR, we offer contingency fees.
+This means our clients pay nothing upfront unless we win.
 We get paid a percentage of the money you receive from your car accident settlement or jury verdict.
 Win or lose, our firm covers all the upfront cost of litigation, including investigating your case, getting expert witnesses for your trial, taking depositions of the witnesses, and so on.

 How Much Is My Car Accident Claim Worth?